mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 function must perform two tasks:

 * Create a `FormLayout` component and insert it into the parent `VerticalLayout`;
-* Provide a block which would make all nested function calls insert components into this `FormLayout`.
+* Provide a block which would make all nested DSL calls insert components into this `FormLayout`.

 ### Adding new component into parent layout